shirara1016/sicore/README.md

 - SelectiveInferenceResult: Data class for the result of selective inference.

 **Evaluation**
-- reject_rate(): Computes rejection rate from the list of SelectiveInferenceResult objects or p-values.
+- rejection_rate(): Computes rejection rate from the list of SelectiveInferenceResult objects or p-values.

 **Figure**
 - pvalues_hist() : Draws a histogram of p-values.